 The membership of this group includes:

-We report directly to Scottish Government (our principle funder) once a quarter.
+We report directly to Scottish Government (our principal funder) once a quarter.
 At these meetings we provide a detailed report of our activities, impact and financial performance against the negotiated objectives detailed in our grant letter.
 These quarterly monitoring meetings provide an opportunity for review and scrutiny of our performance, and also allow for discussion and negotiation of future direction and activities.

 As the legal body supporting CELCIS, the University of Strathclyde provides a formal governance arrangement for CELCIS.
 This is managed through its accountability framework in relation to performance and finance, as well as a number of internal checks and balances that provide additional accountability in relation to finance, human resource practice, health and safety, and ethics.